-Smith Freed Eberhard Partner Phil Bennett recently overcame steep odds to achieve a favorable verdict for his client by successfully framing the case as a simple matter to which the jurors already had the answer, thereby avoiding a thorough examination of certain specific details and effectively dismissing otherwise solid arguments by the defense.
+Smith Freed Eberhard recently overcame steep odds to achieve a favorable verdict for its client by successfully framing the case as a simple matter to which the jurors already had the answer, thereby avoiding a thorough examination of certain specific details and effectively dismissing otherwise solid arguments by the defense.

 The Background Story

 This matter involved an employee of a film production company injuring a cyclist while driving a rental vehicle in the course of his work.
 The cyclist filed two suits; one against the driver, and a second against the insurers for the driver, the film production company and the rental car company (SFE’s client).
 Two years after filing, all but the rental car company had settled out.
 In fighting these claims, the rental car company ended up with a judgment against it for $13,000.00 in damages and $30,000.00 in attorney fees, instead of settling for an estimated $4,000.00.

 Next, the rental car company sued the film production company for retrieval of that $43,000.00 plus its own attorney fees on the grounds that, if extra protection is not purchased at the time of rental, the rental agreement indicates that any damages to or caused by the vehicle while in a renter’s possession are the responsibility of the renter.